No-platforms/gitana/README.md

 - **Commit Count**: Get the total number of commits in the repository.
 - **Line Count**: Count lines of code in the repository.
 - **Docker Integration**: Generate Docker commands for GitHub repository analytics.
+## Prerequisites
+  Docker installed on your system

+  Git repository URL
 ## Installation

 To install Gitana CLI, follow these steps: